isomerpages/govtech-gobusiness-main/_run-and-grow/licences-and-permits/about.md

 ----

-<a name="verify-licence-or-accreditation"></a>
+<a name="verify-accreditation"></a>

-### Verify an entity’s licence or accreditation
+### Verify an entity’s accreditation

-Find out if a company or person has a specific licence or accreditation by doing a search with our tools below.
+Find out if a company or person has a specific accreditation by doing a search with our tool below.

 {% include panels-featurelink.html panels=site.data.rgp004a_licences-verify %}